Use this page to learn what green infrastructure is and to find out about our green infrastructure programmes.

 - conserving and enhancing a legible network of greenspaces

-- reducing and managing flood risks and drought
+- reducing and managing flood risk and drought

 - improving mental and physical health, and the cohesion of local communities